Imergent-Technology/Protogen/docs/active-development/SCENE_CENTRIC_ARCHITECTURE.md

 4. Update Deck endpoints to remove slide-related logic

 ### Phase 3: Frontend Refactoring
-1. Move TweeningSystem from systems/slide/ to systems/scene/
+1. Create SlideAnimator for simple entrance/exit animations
-2. Create SceneSystem that owns slide and tweening logic
+2. Create SceneSystem that owns slide and animation logic
 3. Update Navigator to delegate to SceneSystem
 4. Update components to use SceneSystem instead of separate SlideSystem
+5. Keep TweeningSystem for node state transitions (separate concern)

 ### Phase 4: Integration & Testing
 1. Update Scene Authoring UI to manage slides as part of scenes